Riley Greene Player Props: Tigers vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.82).
+- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.83).

+- Twins pitchers combine to surrender 132 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- In his most recent outing on Thursday against the St. Louis Cardinals, the righty went seven innings, giving up two earned runs while surrendering five hits.
+- In his last time out on Saturday, the right-hander went five innings against the Arizona Diamondbacks, allowing two earned runs while surrendering six hits.

+- The 28-year-old has amassed a 3.21 ERA and 8.5 strikeouts per nine innings across 18 games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.